leeberg/BlueHive/README.md

 # BlueHive

+**Active Directory Honey User Account Management**
 ![BlueHive Logo](./img/bluehive.png)

-BlueHive is HoneyPot User management tool built with the free open source community edition of [Universal Dashboard](https://universaldashboard.io/) by [Ironman Software](https://ironmansoftware.com).
+**BlueHive** is **HoneyPot User management tool** built with the free open source community edition of [Universal Dashboard](https://universaldashboard.io/) by [Ironman Software](https://ironmansoftware.com).
 This utility can be used to create and manage Honeypot user and service accounts via an interactive web dashboard.

 **WARNING**: This project is intended to be used as a teaching tool for learning [Universal Dashboard](https://universaldashboard.io/) and the basic concepts of Active Directory Honey Pot Users - don't use this in your production :) 🖥 🔥